Buick Lacrosse Insurance Rates

 Rates are averaged for all Buick Lacrosse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Buick Lacrosse Insurance
+How to Shop for Affordable Buick Lacrosse Insurance

-- Consumers who purchase higher liability limits will pay an extra $430 per year to raise from a 30/60 limit to 250/500 limits
+- Drivers who purchase increased levels of liability coverage will pay an extra $430 annually to increase from a low limit to a 250/500 level

 How can you make your insurance cheaper?
 Comparing rates is the best way to find cheap prices.
 So if you are looking for how much does 2010, 2013, 2014, or 2017 Buick Lacrosse cost to insure, as well as various other model years, start by getting quotes.